— Mrs. Weasley, Harry Potter & the Prisoner of Azkaban

 Follow these guidelines to determine a website’s validity.
-These steps are critical in deciding whether a site is authoritative enough to cite in a paper.
+These analyses are critical in deciding whether a site is authoritative enough to utilize as an authoritative source.

 Start with Domains